threadi/easy-language/readme.txt

 1. Upload "easy-language" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.

+== Frequently Asked Questions ==

+= Can I use the plugin without a SUMM AI account? =

+The plugin can be installed even without SUMM AI account.
+You could translate all of your texts in easy language manually.

+= Does this plugin has an impact to the performance in the frontend? =

+No. By this plugin translated texts are handled as if they are Wordpress-native data.

+= Can I use this plugin in a multisite-installation? =

+Yes, you can!
+All translated texts will be available to any other blog in the multisite-network.

+= Will I be notified if the original content of a translated page changes? =

+Yes, an icon is displayed in the page or post list for this purpose.
+As soon as you manually adjust the content of the translated page and save it, the icon disappears again.
+We intentionally do not offer synchronization of new or adapted content of a page, as this is difficult to transfer with plain language.

 == Screenshots ==

 == Changelog ==